 We use state-of-the-art technology to make this dreaded part of your exam as easy as possible.
 Our iCare tonometer measures intraocular pressure without eye drops or air puffs!
 The measurements take about 5 seconds per eye and you can blink the whole time!

 High blood pressure can affect the blood vessels in your eyes and can lead to future vision problems.

 Pupil dilation is not always necessary.
 The doctor will make this decision during your exam.
-If required, this painless process temporarily enlarges the pupil so the doctor can fully exam the retina.
-Dilation can help detect diseases like diabetes, high blood pressure and macular degeneration.
+If required, this painless process temporarily enlarges the pupil so the doctor can fully examine the retina.
+Dilation can help detect diseases like diabetes, high blood pressure, and macular degeneration.

 If you have additional questions or concerns prior to your visit please feel free to contact us.
 Our friendly doctors and staff want you to be as relaxed and comfortable as possible during your visit.
 And remember, there are no bad questions.
 We welcome curiosity and encourage better knowledge of your eyes and vision!